consilience/laravel-seeding-example/README.md

 Some example files for seeding application data.

-This mostly focuses on how to seed your application's initial roles and permissions.
+This example mostly focuses on how to seed your application's initial roles and permissions.

 The `database/seeders/DatabaseSeeder.php` shows the correct order for your application to seed Roles/Permissions/Users in.